underthehai/tp/docs/UserGuide.md

 Format: `list`

+### Editing: 'edit'

-### Editing a person : `edit`
+#### Editing a TravelPlan

-Edits an existing person in the address book.
+Edits an existing TravelPlan in the address book.

+Format: `edit -travelplan INDEX n/NAME [sd/START_DATE ed/END_DATE]​`

+* Edits the TravelPlan at the specified `INDEX` or name.
+* Users must include the name of the travel plan or the corresponding index.
+* Format of date is in DD-MM-YYYY

+Examples:
+* `edit -travelplan n/France sd/15-09-2020 ed/30-09-2020` Edits the start date and end date of the `France` TravelPlan.

+#### Editing an Activity

+Edits an existing Activity in the address book and updates the travel plan/wishlist in the current directory

+Format: `edit -activity INDEX n/NAME [i/LEVEL_OF_IMPORTANCE] [l/LOCATION] [c/COST] [d/DATE_AND_TIME]​`

+* Edits the Activity at the specified `INDEX` or name.
+* The index refers to the index number shown in the displayed activity list.
+The index **must be a positive integer** 1, 2, 3, ,,,
+* Users must include the name of activity or the corresponding index.
+* Format of date is in DD-MM-YYYY and format of time is HHMM (24h clock)
+* At least one of the optional fields must be provided.

+Examples:
+*  `edit -activity n/Universal Studios Singapore i/5 l/Sentosa d/16-09-2020` Edits the location and date of the `Universal Studios Singapore` activity
+*  `edit -activity 2 n/Singapore Zoo t/Animals` Edits the tag of the 2nd Activity to be `Animals` and clears all existing tags.

+#### Editing an Accommodation

+Edits existing Accommodation in the address book.

-Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`
+Format: `edit -accommodation INDEX n/NAME [l/LOCATION] [c/COST] [n/NIGHTS]​`

+* Edits the Accommodation at the specified `INDEX` or name.
+* Users must include the name of Accommodation, or an index
+* The index refers to the index number shown in the displayed accommodation list.
+The index **must be a positive integer** 1, 2, 3, ,,,
+* At least one of the optional fields must be provided.

+Examples:
+*  `edit -accommodation n/Hard Rock Hotel c/SGD500 n/2` Edits the cost and nights of `Hard Rock Hotel` Accommodation
+*  `edit -accomodation 2 c/SGD250` Edits the cost of the 2nd Accommodation to be `SGD250`

+#### Editing a Person : `edit`

+Edits existing Person in the address book.

+Format: `edit -person n/NAME [m/MOBILE_NUMBER] [p/PASSPORT_NUMBER]​`

+* Edits an existing person object’s information and updates the corresponding travel plan in the current directory
-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
-* Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit -person n/John m/81234567 p/E1234567H` Edits the mobile number and passport number of `John` Person
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 m/87452183` Edits the mobile number of the 2nd person

 ### Locating persons by name: `find`